AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Dynamic Memory Allocation and Deallocation.md

 {
     // Allocate memory for a single integer and typecast the memory to an integer pointer int* ptr = (int*) malloc( sizeof(int) );

+    // Always check for errors
+    if (ptr == NULL)
+        puts("Error: No memory available");      // This should almost never happen unless asking for a massive array

     // Set the value of the dynamically-allocated memory *ptr = 5;